 - It is a LOT of food!
 Don’t be ashamed to tap out.
 Jill did at the second dessert course, which was in part due to the main course of the Vegetarian meal being very hearty.

 - It’s expensive.
 There’s no way around under-selling it.
-The bill (for two QV Dinners) came to 470.00+ tax and tip
+The bill (for two in the Queen Victoria Room) came to 470.00+ tax and tip

 - The food, the experience and the memories are well worth that, seeing as though the night before, we went to The Garden Grill at EPCOT and paid over $100 for All-You-Can-Eat with characters for two people.